Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Yes.

-It's very cautious, it's very cautious.
+It's very cautious.

 So people accuse him of being a follower, not a leader.

-And We really need a leader.
+And we really need a leader.

 I'd really like to see a leader.

-They may be ahead in the polls, but I feel like they'd be twice as far ahead in the polls if he was uh sort of a bit more radical.
+They may be ahead in the polls, but I feel like they'd be twice as far ahead in the polls if he was sort of a bit more radical.

 Yeah, yeah, yeah.